 Staph and MRSA can also cause illness in persons outside of hospitals and health care facilities.
-CA-MRSA infections are acquired by persons who have not been hospitalized nor had a medical procedure within the past year.
+MRSA infections that are acquired by persons who have not been recently (within the past year) hospitalized nor had a medical procedure (such as dialysis, surgery, catheters) are known as CA-MRSA infections.
 Staph or MRSA infections in the community are usually manifested as skin infections, such as pimples and boils, and occur in otherwise healthy people.